May 31st

 Patience is also a form of action!

-In spite of all these sayings, it gets mistaken.
-Those that exhibit patience, are presumed to be incompetent or unfit.
-Quite contrary to that misnomer, it takes a lot of courage and willpower to be patient!
-If one is patient, it is not because he is incapable to face a challenge.
+Despite all these sayings, patience often gets mistaken.
+Those who exhibit patience, are presumed to be incompetent or unfit.
+Quite contrary to this misnomer, it takes a lot of courage and willpower to be patient!
+If one is patient, it is not because he is incapable of facing a challenge.
 Reacting with rage instantaneously is the easiest thing to do.

-Patience has no downside to it, except that it gives this misconception to others, says the poet.
+The poet says patience has no downside—except that it gives a misconception to others as a weakness.
 Keeping cool and being patient gives one everything (now or in the future).
-Well, it takes patience to reap the benefits of patience as well :-).
+Well, it takes patience to reap the benefits of patience as well!

 One moment of patience may ward off great disaster.
 One moment of impatience may ruin a whole life!
 Be patient.